2022 TN HONEY FESTIVAL APPLICATIONS

 Wood: Original works in wood that are hand-tooled, machine-worked, turned or carved are accepted in the wood category.

-Applications will be reviewed starting March 4, 2019.
-You will receive further information if you have been accepted to the event.
+Applications will be reviewed beginning May 2022.
+You will receive further information if you have been accepted into the event.

 Artists retain all revenue from the sale of their work with no commission on sales due to The Tennessee Honey Festival.

-Once you receive email notification for being accepted into the event, you must pay your vendor fee prior to Friday July 26, 2019.
-Failure to respond by the deadline may result in revocation of the invitation and immediate invitation of an applicant from the waiting list.
+Once you receive email notification for being accepted into the event, you must pay your vendor fee immediately to secure your spot.
+Failure to respond by a reasonable deadline may result in revocation of the invitation and immediate invitation of an applicant from the waiting list.